24 Tofu Recipes That You’ll Crave

 Tofu can be intimidating if you’ve never cooked with it before.
 What is it?
 How is it made?
 Is it healthy?
 What can you make with tofu?
-I’ll tackle all of these questions in this tofu 101 blog.
+I’ll tackle all of these questions in this tofu 101 blog and recipe roundup.

 Tofu is made from condensed, unfermented soy milk that’s been processed into soymilk curds which are pressed into blocks to make tofu.

 Tempeh is made of cooked, whole soybeans that are fermented and formed into a firm, dense block.
 The texture is chewier and it tastes nuttier and earthier than tofu.
 Tempeh is less processed, higher in protein and fiber and lower in fat than tofu but the flavor is stronger and a little less versatile than tofu.
 Learn more about tempeh.